damonlynch/showinfilemanager/README.md

 For file managers that can handle file selections, but only one at time, multiple file manager windows will be opened.

-If you specify a file manager executable and this module does not recognize it, it will be called with the files as the only command line arguments.
+If you specify a file manager executable and this package does not recognize it, it will be called with the files as the only command line arguments.

 Other functions mentioned below are not necessary to call, but are provided for convenience and control.